SidneyHollingsworth/kickstarter-analysis/README.md

 #### Conclusions: Outcomes based on Launch Date

 - Theater campaigns launched during the months of May and June performed best while theater campaigns launched during the months of November and December performed worst.
-- Percent Successful and Failure about converged during the month of December.
+- Percent Successful and Failure almost converged during the month of December.

 #### Conclusion: Outcomes based on Goals